district10/snippet-manager/README.md

     Usages:
         sm keyword                                  # search and print
-        smp keyword                                 # search and put into clipboard, you may need alias `xclip -selection primary` to `pbcopy` on Linux smvi keyword                                # update snippet (I personally use vim)
+        smp keyword                                 # search and put into clipboard, uses pbcopy on macOS, xclip on Linux smvi keyword                                # update snippet (I personally use vim)

 ![](sm.gif)